 Hash, weed, pot, marijuana, etc. are some of the names used for the cannabis plant.
 This plant consists of Tetrahydrocannabinol (THC) which is a psychoactive element.
 THC is one of the most prevalent chemical compounds found in the plant which makes the usage of cannabis plant illicit and illegal.

 There are approximately 120 different species of the cannabis plant.
-Apart from THC, the plant consists of more than 100 chemical compounds including cannabidiol which is otherwise known as CBD.
+Apart from THC, the plant consists of more than 100 chemical compounds including cannabis products which are otherwise known as CBD.
 This chemical is extracted from the flowers and leaves of the plant which merely contain 0.2% of THC, making the compound non-toxic.

 As the name suggests, Hempseed oil is extracted from the seeds of the hemp plant (one of the species of the cannabis plants) which is generally used as a food supplement.
-Hemp seed oil contains a relatively low level of THC which makes the oil suitable for consumption.
+The hemp seed oil contains a relatively low level of THC which makes the oil suitable for consumption as a food supplement.

 Now, that you are aware and are familiar with the terminology, it is also vital to understand the rules and regulations relating to the products containing CBD and its consumption of THC and CBD oils in the UK as the drug act 1971.

-The laws regarding the legality of cannabidiol oil are different in every country.
-The UK Law has established some ground rules which defines the legitimacy of this oil.
+The laws regarding the legality of cannabis oil are different in every country.
+The UK Law has established some ground rules which define the legitimacy of this oil.

-- According to the UK’s Drug Law, the cannabis plant is considered illegal to use as it contains a high amount of THC it and the misuse of the drug act.
+According to the UK’s Drug Law, the cannabis plant is considered illegal to use as it contains a high amount of THC it and the misuse of the drug act.

 The law defines hemp oil as a good source of omega 3 and omega 6 fatty acids which makes its usage legal.
-It is widely used as a dietary supplement which helps in the overall improvement of general health.
+It is widely used as a dietary supplement that helps in the overall improvement of general health.

 What does The Medicine and Healthcare Products Regulatory Agency(MHRA) have to say about CBD?

-The Medicine and Healthcare Products Regulatory Agency is an executive agency of the Department of Health and Care in the UK.
-The rules and opinions passed by the agency are applicable to the whole country.
+The Medicine and Healthcare Products Regulatory Agency is an executive agency of the Department of Health and Care in clinical trials in the UK.
+The rules and opinions passed by the agency apply to the whole country.

-In a nutshell, CBD oil is legal in the UK and can be consumed for medical purposes.
-If you suffering from any medical condition, such as; anxiety issues, depression, arthritis, pain, sleep deprivation, in fact, the list is endless, try giving CBD which is approved for use a go and see if it could benefit you.
+In a nutshell, CBD oil is legal in the UK and can be consumed for medical purposes with a controlled substance.
+If you suffering from any medical condition, such as; anxiety issues, depression, arthritis, pain, sleep deprivation the list is endless, try giving CBD which is approved for use a go and see if it could benefit you.
 Thc and high street medicine found in cannabis have some side effects for sure but can be used in home office etc if give in small amount it.